luciasalar/predicting_depression_symptoms/data/readme.md

 * adjusted_sample2.csv
 positive : negative  1:1

+* adjusted_sample3.csv
+balanced sample 284:284, participants all completed scale in 2011

 * train_feature.csv
 feature matix for training (the model generate this matrix each time we run it so that we can check what are the features look like)